Eli Ndiaye

-Eli John Ndiaye Faye (born 26 June 2004) is a Senegalese-Spanish professional basketball player for the Atlanta Hawks of the National Basketball Association (NBA), on a two-way contract with the College Park Skyhawks of the NBA G League.
+Eli John Ndiaye Faye (born 26 June 2004) is a Senegalese-Spanish professional basketball player for Joventut Badalona of the Liga ACB and the Basketball Champions League (BCL), on loan from Real Madrid.

-Early life and career
+Early life and youth career

 Ndiaye was born in Guédiawaye, Senegal.

 In 2017, at just 13 years old, he joined Real Madrid's youth team.

 Ndiaye quickly made a name for himself within the white team, helping them secure the 2018 Minicopa.

 During the summer of 2020, he obtained Spanish citizenship through naturalization.

 In the 2020–21 season, Ndiaye was a key player on the junior team and participated in the 2021, where he earned several MVP awards.
 He also contributed to Real Madrid's victory in the Spanish Super Cup.

+Professional career

+Real Madrid B (2021–2022)

 In the 2021–22 season, he would be part of the Real Madrid's Liga EBA subsidiary.

+Real Madrid (2022–2025)

 Ndiaye made his debut in the EuroLeague in September 2021 with Real Madrid, playing against Fenerbahce.
 His opportunity arose when Edy Tavares took paternity leave.
 He became the seventeenth young player to make his debut under the guidance of coach Pablo Laso.

 During the 2022–23 season, he became a regular member of Real Madrid's first team in the Liga ACB.

+College Park Skyhawks (2025)

+On July 3, 2025, Ndiaye signed a two-way contract with the Atlanta Hawks of the National Basketball Association (NBA).
+After having season-ending surgery to repair a torn labrum before making his NBA debut, he was waived on December 31, after only appearing for the College Park Skyhawks of the NBA G League.

+Return to Real Madrid (2026–present)

+On August 17, 2026, Ndiaye signed a two-year deal with Real Madrid of the Spanish Liga ACB and the EuroLeague.

+Loan to Joventut Badalona (2026–present)

+On September 11, 2026, Ndiaye was loaned to Joventut Badalona of the Spanish Liga ACB.